NexhubFR/flutter_offline_queue/README.md

 <img src="./resources/banner.jpg">

-> Flutter plugin designed to simplify the management of HTTP requests in offline and online modes.
+> Flutter plugin designed to simplify the management of HTTP requests in offline mode.

 ---